jepler/wwvbpy/README.md

 It uses DUT1/leap second data derived from IERS Bulletin "A" and from NIST's "Leap second and UT1-UTC information" page.
-With regular updates to `iersdata.py`, wwvbpy should be able to correctly encode the time anywhere within the 100-year WWVB epoch.  (yes, WWVB uses a 2-digit year!
+With regular updates to the "iersdata", wwvbpy should be able to correctly encode the time anywhere within the 100-year WWVB epoch.  (yes, WWVB uses a 2-digit year!
 In order to work with historical data, the epoch is arbitrarily assumed to run from 1970 to 2069.)

-Note that the NIST page of DUT1 offsets may be incomplete; on 2021-09-11, DUT1=-1 is broadcast, but the latest data on the NIST page gives the latest DUT1 correction as -2 starting on 2019-05-02!
+Note that the NIST page of DUT1 offsets may be incomplete; on 2021-07-04 I noticed that DUT1=-1 was being broadcast, but as of 2019-10-05 the latest data on the NIST page gives the latest DUT1 correction as DUT1=-2 starting on 2019-05-02, as does the current NIST Time and Frequency Bulletin, NISTIR 8346-09 for 2021-09.

 Programs include:
  * `wwvbgen`, the main commandline generator program